Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_xpro/same54_vending_machine/readme.md

 - Reference Training Module:
   - [Getting Started with Harmony v3 Peripheral Libraries on SAM D5x/E5x MCUs](https://microchipdeveloper.com/harmony3:same70-getting-started-training-module)
   - [Create your first tcpip application](https://github.com/Microchip-MPLAB-Harmony/net/wiki/Create-your-first-tcpip-application)
+  - Look [MPLAB Harmony TCP/IP Help documentaion](https://github.com/Microchip-MPLAB-Harmony/net) for Harmony 3 Net APIs and how to use MPFS utility to generate MPFS image of web pages.
 - This application demo builds and works out of box by following the instructions above in "Running the Demo" section.
 If you need to enhance/customize this application demo, you need to use the MPLAB Harmony v3 Software framework.
 Refer links below to setup and build your applications using MPLAB Harmony.
     - [How to Setup MPLAB Harmony v3 Software Development Framework](https://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1000821)
     - [How to Build an Application by Adding a New PLIB, Driver, or Middleware to an Existing MPLAB Harmony v3 Project](http://ww1.microchip.com/downloads/en/DeviceDoc/How_to_Build_Application_Adding_PLIB_%20Driver_or_Middleware%20_to_MPLAB_Harmony_v3Project_DS90003253A.pdf)

 ## Revision:
-- v1.0 released demo application
+- v1.1.0 Released demo application